New economic tracker finds flaws in U.S. recovery plan

 The Opportunity Insights Economic Tracker uses data from credit card processors, payroll firms, and financial services firms.
 It is an interactive tool launched in May to help policymakers assess the effects of the downturn in real time and evaluate policy impacts in different geographic regions of the U.S. at a granular level.
 The tool is open to and free for public use.

-In the report, the Opportunity Insights team — which includes Co-Directors Nathaniel Hendren, a Harvard professor of economics, and John Friedman, an associate professor of economics and international and public affairs at Brown University, along with Michael Stepner, an economist who completed his Ph.D. at MIT last year — highlights the effects the novel coronavirus has had on consumer spending and employment rates, and evaluates the policies intended to stabilize them during the collapse.
+In the report, the Opportunity Insights team — which includes Co-Directors Nathaniel Hendren, a Harvard professor of economics, and John Friedman, a professor of economics and international and public affairs at Brown University, along with Michael Stepner, an economist who completed his Ph.D. at MIT last year — highlights the effects the novel coronavirus has had on consumer spending and employment rates, and evaluates the policies intended to stabilize them during the collapse.

 U.S. government statistics show almost all of the reduction in the nation’s GDP came from a sharp drop in consumer spending, which accounts for more than two-thirds of the economy.
 So the group began by studying this drop and analyzing the impacts of those reductions on businesses and workers.